Skip top navigation

 Rachel Hammer, PhD 2018

-• Dissertation Title: Virtual Manipulatives With Technology-Based Graphic Organizers (VM+TBGO): A Combined Mathematics Intervention to Support Secondary Students With Learning Disabilities to Solve Proportion Word Problems
+• Dissertation Title: Virtual Manipulatives with Technology-Based Graphic Organizers (VM+TBGO): A Combined Mathematics Intervention to Support Secondary Students With Learning Disabilities to Solve Proportion Word Problems

 • Dissertation Chair: Dr. Kelley Regan